 “One of the things that I enjoy most about my role is having the opportunity to visit our students’ families and their hometowns during summer and winter holidays.
 This photo was taken on one of those trips.
 After taking two flights and driving nearly 10 hours up into the mountains, we finally arrived at a small town seated on a large grassland below mountains towering over 20,000 feet.
 Itching to walk around after traveling for so long, I took a stroll out into the grasslands to explore.
 I came across a Tajik grandmother walking with her two grandchildren and was immediately drawn to their beautiful smiles and friendliness.
-After speaking with them for a few moments in Mandarin Chinese, I asked if I could take their picture.
-This image is one of my favorites because for me it captures the warmth and friendliness of the Muslim peoples in Western China.”
+After speaking with them for a few moments, I asked if I could take their picture.
+This image is one of my favorites because for me it captures the warmth and friendliness of the Muslim peoples in our country.”

 Second place: ‘The lost city,’ by Doug Harder, Myanmar

 Doug serves as the ministry director for SEND’s team in Thailand.
 He and his wife, Lynn, have been in Thailand for less than two years, but with SEND for 29 years.
 They also have served in the Philippines and in Europe.
 Doug took this photo in Lashio, Myanmar.